-Functional verification comprises a large portion of designing and verifying a complex system.
-Designs often pack a large number of features that exhibit very complex functionality.
-Validation of such designs is frequently complex, resource intensive, as well as critical.
+Functional verification comprises a large portion of the resources required to design and validate a complex system.
 The validation must be comprehensive without redundant effort.
 To minimize wasted effort, coverage is used as a guide for directing verification resources by identifying tested and untested portions of the design.

-Coverage is defined as a percentage of verification objectives that have been met.
-It is used as a metric for evaluating the progress of a verification project to reduce the simulation cycles that are spent in verifying a design
+Coverage is defined as the percentage of verification objectives that have been met.
+It is used as a metric for evaluating the progress of a verification project in order to reduce the number of simulation cycles spent in verifying a design

-Broadly speaking, there are two type of coverage metrics.
-Those that can be automatically extracted from the design code, such as code coverage, and those that are specified by designers in order to tie the verification environment to their design intent or functionality.
+Broadly speaking, there are two types of coverage metrics.
+Those that can be automatically extracted from the design code, such as code coverage, and those that are user-specified in order to tie the verification environment to the design intent or functionality.
 This latter form is referred to as Functional Coverage, and is the topic of this section.

-Functional coverage is a user-defined metric that measures how much of the design specification, as enumerated by features in the test plan, have been exercised.
-It is, thus, a model of the verification plan.
-It measures whether interesting scenarios, corner cases, specification invariants, and other applicable DUT conditions-captured as features of the test plan-have been observed, validated and tested.
+Functional coverage is a user-defined metric that measures how much of the design specification, as enumerated by features in the test plan, has been exercised.
+It can be used to measure whether interesting scenarios, corner cases, specification invariants, or other applicable design conditions-captured as features of the test plan- have been observed, validated and tested.